 A very large, prominent name in the technology world began to undergo Payment Card Industry certification (PCI DSS Compliance).
 During this process they identified they did not have adequate resources or expertise in this compliance framework.
 Silent Sector was engaged to provide force multiplication for the in-house compliance project management office.
 After working with the client and the 3rd party PCI QSA firm, Silent Sector was able to accomplish a passing assessment.
 The work done by Silent Sector to obtain PCI Compliance was able to save the corporation over $1,000,000 per-month in fines and fees, that would have resulted from their previous non-compliance contractual terms.
 Silent Sector went on to provide an operationalized PCI program that would assist the organization in performing self-assessment activities year-round in preparation for the recurring annual PCI audits.

-A division of an international medical device company with no internal cybersecurity structure ran into an issue when their customers began questioning the security of their products.
-These devices were being used in large hospitals and connected to the hospitals networks, with unknown security environments.
+A division of an international medical device company with no internal cybersecurity structure or managed security services ran into an issue when their customers began questioning the security of their products.
+These devices were being used in large hospitals and connected to the hospitals' networks, with unknown security environments.
 The company had never looked at their product as a potential security risk since it was seen as a closed system.
 The company engaged Silent Sector to discuss their product and provide high level documentation on the potential risks.
 The client had minimal budget and had the caveat they needed in less than 7 days in order to answer the device users' demands.
 Due to Silent Sectors commitment to serving small and medium size business, this request was considered critical, not only to the company but to the users as well.
 Silent Sector immediately recognized the potential for much larger impact to the hospital facility networks if the devices were compromised.
 Silent Sector assisted the client with a high-level review and provided the needed assurances they could send to their customer, as well as appropriate recommendations for moving forward with the hardening of their devices for secure use.